Lack of Driver Training

 The duty of the trucking company to adequately train its employees is relatively easy to establish.
 Showing a breach of that duty and showing that the breach caused the accident can be more challenging.
 A diligent attorney will need to do some digging into a trucking company's policies and procedures and whether they were followed with regard to a particular driver in order to determine whether the trucking company trained the driver in how to handle wide turns, how to check blind spots, safe practices while on the road, how to properly load a tractor trailer or other commercial truck, and how to minimize damages if an accident is unavoidable.

 In California, causation is most often established nowadays using the "substantial factor" test.
 A substantial factor is one that a reasonable person would consider to have contributed to the injuries at issue.
 A substantial factor cannot be remote or trivial, but it need not be the only factor to be considered a substantial factor.
 However, a lack of training would not be a substantial factor if the same harm would have happened without the conduct.
-An experienced truck accident attorney will look at whether a truck driver would have acted the same way no matter what his or her training was in the situation, and consider all possible grounds for holding a trucking company or agency responsible.Consult a San Bernardino Truck Accident Attorney in the Los Angeles Area
+An experienced truck accident attorney will look at whether a truck driver would have acted the same way no matter what his or her training was in the situation, and consider all possible grounds for holding a trucking company or agency responsible.Consult a Truck Accident Attorney in the Los Angeles Area

 Someone that doesn't know the ins and outs of the trucking industry may overlook the issue of driver training and the agency relationship.
 Since the injuries arising out of a truck accident case are significant, it is important to retain an attorney with specific experience in truck accident cases.
-If you were seriously injured in a San Bernardino truck accident possibly because of lack of driver training, let our experienced attorneys sue the driver and the trucking company or agency on your behalf.
+If you were seriously injured in a Los Angeles truck accident possibly because of lack of driver training, let our experienced lawyers sue the driver and the trucking company or agency on your behalf.
 We represent clients in Rancho Cucamonga, Temecula, and Riverside.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.